RhysCAllen/CS50_public/README.md

 # CS50_public

-#### This repo contains the README.md files submitted with my final projects for HarvardX courses CS50x and CS50P.
+#### This repo contains the README.md files submitted with my final projects for HarvardX CS50x and CS50P.
 <br>

 Harvard and MIT created edX in 2012 as a way to offer massively online open courses (MOOCs) free to the public.